kcech/sentilo-docs-test/docs/architecture.rst

 Notification mechanism
 ^^^^^^^^^^^^^^^^^^^^^^

-Sentilo provides two mechanisms for nofitying events:
+Sentilo provides two mechanisms for notifying events:

 -  If the client is capable of having an opened socket, the platform will send a notification to this socket every time an event is